lynkos/lynkos.github.io/README.md

 </details>

 ## Features
+> [!NOTE]
+> Additional features are still in development
+>
+> Current features are actively being optimized and improved

 Includes (but is not limited to):
 * **Mail**
   * Send me an email directly, without leaving the site!